 As a thought.

 No one has ever invented anything or become a great success without having an awesome imagination and the courage to actually use it.

 Now, this officer becomes very powerful when we put the concept of self-image and imagination together – as I’m sure you can imagine.

 See what I did there?

 Since we know that a low self-image impacts our behaviour in ways that many people don’t even care to understand, using your imagination to picture yourself in a negative manner, can and will hurt your results in a big way.

 However, if you want to break free of your current situation and/or results, you must start with how you see yourself.

-Moreover, should you be stuck with the low self-esteem (i.e. low think of yourself due to a distorted self-image), using your imagination to imagine yourself with a positive self-image (in the future), is vital both as a catalyst for change and ingredient for long-term and eventual success.
+Moreover, should you be stuck with low self-esteem (i.e. low think of yourself due to a distorted self-image), using your imagination to imagine yourself with a positive self image (in the future), is vital both as a catalyst for change and an ingredient for long-term and eventual success.